 Most similar in texture to Vaseline, the Cleansing Balm is designed to be gentle enough for sensitive skin but includes antioxidant-rich Vitamin C and a blend of lotus extract, jojoba seed oil, and avocado seed oil, Lotus Glow Cleansing Balm soothes and destresses skin.
 After just one week of use 100% said skin felt nourished and more hydrated while 97% reported no greasy residue left on skin.
 The balm is used by customers to heal cracked skin on hands, elbows and heels as well as a hydrating mask for the face.
 The barrier balm is the ultimate hydrating powerhouse. [available to purchase here]

-This is the product that we replaced straight coconut oil with, as Finn and I’s sensitive skin didn’t respond entirely well overall (specifically, even organic coconut oil caused inflammation and irritation in the form of acne for us – I believe it’s just too saturated and heavy, causing clogged pores).
-While this oil is marketed for “babies” the fragrance-free oil is ideal for sensitive skin – I use it as a make-up remover and to both “wash and moisturize” my skin on days I don’t shower and wash with the charcoal bar soap.
-Finn uses it on dry patches of his skin, which used to be eczema but he doesn’t have that any more with safer skincare!
-The mix of organic coconut, jojoba, and sunflower seed oils, this “dry” oil soothes and softens skin for a nourishing experience.
-The formula, gentle enough and designed for newborns and up, absorbs easily without ever feeling greasy. [available to purchase here]
+This is the product we replaced straight coconut oil with, as Finn and I’s sensitive skin didn’t respond entirely well overall (specifically, even organic coconut oil caused inflammation and irritation in the form of acne for us – I believe it’s just too saturated and heavy, causing clogged pores).
+The mix of oils specifically created for your skin’s needs (brightening, plumping, or balancing), these “dry” oils soothe and soften skin for a nutrient-rich skin superfood nourishing experience.
+The formulas work for all skin types and quickly absorb without ever feeling greasy.
+Learn the science of why our skin needs lipids here. [available to purchase here]

 I have yet to meet a single person who doesn’t love the Beautycounter Lip Conditioner – both the Calendula and Peppermint scents nourish and sooth without drying out.
 The ingredients are also food grade and mostly organic.
 The base ingredients nourish and protect lips with ultra-moisturizing lip balm, formulated with soothing and softening avocado oil, shea butter, meadowfoam seed oil, and jojoba oil.
 That subtly sweet scent you smell?
 No petrochemical fragrances!
 It’s calendula and chamomile oils, which act as anti-inflammatories to help heal chapped lips in the calendula formula or the refreshing freshness of peppermint oil in the peppermint scent. [available to purchase here]